WeAreGenki/animate/README.md

 ## Overview

-This is a wrapper for the excellent [Animate Plus](https://github.com/bendc/AnimatePlus) but transplied to more compatible code (no async/await etc.).
+Based on the excellent [Animate Plus](https://github.com/bendc/AnimatePlus) but with the following changes:

+* replace async/await with Promise

 ## Usage